Northern Tioga School District

-The Northern Tioga School District is a rural public school district operating in Tioga County, Pennsylvania, US.
+The Northern Tioga School District (NTSD) is a rural public school district operating in Tioga County, Pennsylvania, US.
 The district serves an extensive rural region, spanning 335 sqmi across the northern section of Tioga County.
 Northern Tioga School District is a third class school district having less than 30,000 residents and is one of the 500 public school districts of Pennsylvania.
 Municipalities served include: Tioga, Tioga Township, Jackson Township, Lawrenceville, Lawrence Township, Farmington Township, Elkland, Osceola Township, Knoxville, Chatham Township, Deerfield Township, Brookfield, Westfield, and Clymer Township.
 According to 2000 federal census data, it served a resident population of 14,670.
 By 2010, the district's population declined to 14,523 people.
 The educational attainment levels for the Northern Tioga School District population (25 years old and over) were 85.6% high school graduates and 11.7% college graduates.

-Northern Tioga School District operates three elementary schools: Westfield Elementary School (K-6), Clark Wood Elementary School (K-6) and R.B.
-Walter Elementary School (K-6).
-The high schools consist of grades 7–12 with integrated middle schools.
-The secondary program is housed in two high schools: Cowanesque Valley Junior Senior High School and Williamson Senior High School.
-Elkland Area High School was closed in 2011 due to low enrollment.
-High school students do not have access to a vocational training school.